tonycknight/pkgchk-action/README.md

 ![Checks](./docs/WorkflowChecks1.png)

-:warning: This action only works with .Net SDK 7.0.200 or higher.
+:warning: This action only works with .Net SDK 8.
 Check your `global.json` and other settings to avoid incompatibilities.

 ## What the options mean